-The purpose of this Wine Cellar Preparation Guide is to outline the proper wine storage conditions and provide you the information necessary to create and maintain those conditions in your personal wine cellar.
+The purpose of this Wine Cellar Guide is to outline the proper wine storage conditions and provide you the information necessary to create and maintain those conditions in your personal wine cellar.
 Achieving and maintaining those conditions will allow for proper development of your favorite wines and champagnes.
 By paying attention to the details now, the enjoyment of your wine will be maximized and your investment will be protected.

-Most experts recommend an average temperature of 55 degrees F for all wine storage.
+Whether you have a Passive or Active Wine Cellar, most experts recommend an average temperature of 55 degrees F for all wine storage.
 Cooler temperatures won’t damage your wine but will slow its development.
 A temperature of 65 degrees or more will have a negative effect on wine the longer it’s stored.

 The ideal humidity in your wine cellar should be 60-70% but anything over 50% is acceptable.
 High humidity, 80% or more, may cause mold to form on the corks and bottles.
 In addition, the ideal long term wine storage should avoid heat, direct light and vibration.